Henr1k80/node-caching-fetch/README.md

 Cached responses are purged according to cache headers set to not fill the memory with expired cache.

-Age is set on cached responses to control freshness if response headers are passed on to a CDN.
+Age is set on cached responses to help control freshness, if response headers are passed on to a CDN.

 Designed to be a 1:1 replacement of node-fetch, exept for the include.